Starting preschool: what to expect

 - Talk to the teacher if your child gets upset when you leave her.
 Preschool teachers are experienced at helping children through separation and will have ideas to help you and your child.

 - Ask the teacher about what might be worrying your child.
 The teacher can tell you what happens during the preschool day.
-Your child might be unsure about using the toilets, not used to the food the preschool provides, or worried about where his things are.
+Your child might be worried about using the toilets, eating the food the preschool provides, or finding his things.

 - Talk with the teacher about strategies to handle specific worries.
-For example, if your child is worried about food, you might be able to pack some familiar food for your child.
-If using the toilets seems to be the problem, the teacher can help your child get used to using them.
+For example, if your child is worried about food, you might be able to pack some familiar food.
+If using the toilets seems to be the problem, the teacher can help your child get used to them.
 Labelling your child’s things can help her keep track of them.

 It can take time for your child to get used to the routine of going to preschool.
 If you feel your child isn’t settling in, and advice from the teacher isn’t working, you could also try talking to your GP or your child and family health nurse.